What's your philosophy regarding AI?

 Project-based billing incentivizes speed and efficiency.
 It forces you to create better systems and refine your processes.
 So I always bill by the project.
 You pay for results and I work as quickly as possible.

-Whatever you need, we’ll discuss it and you’ll get a fixed quote up-front or you can refer to our pricing guide.
+Whatever you need, we’ll discuss it and you’ll get a fixed quote up-front.
 If it’s not possible to give an exact quote for a complicated request, you’ll at least get a price range before I get started.

 Yes.
 There are a handful of clients that keep me on retainer for recurring monthly edits.
 These are negotiated and adjusted based on the volume of work to keep everyone happy.
 I also limit the number of these to keep turnaround times reasonable for all clients.